svaksha/Julia.jl/Mathematics.md

 + [ApproXD.jl](https://github.com/floswald/ApproXD.jl) :: B-splines and linear high-dimensional approximators in multiple dimensions for Julia.
 + [Dopri.jl](https://github.com/helgee/Dopri.jl) :: A Julia wrapper for the DOPRI5 and DOP853 integrators.
 + [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl ):: A Julia wrapper for the Dierckx Fortran library for spline fitting.
-+ [EiSCor.jl](https://github.com/andreasnoack/EiSCor.jl) :: A Julia wrapper of the Fortran library "eiscor" (Fortran 90 subroutines for structured matrix eigenvalue problems using 2x2 unitary matrices) for efficiently solving structured matrix eigenvalue problems using unitary core transformations
++ [EiSCor.jl](https://github.com/andreasnoack/EiSCor.jl) :: A Julia wrapper of the Fortran library __eiscor__ (Fortran 90 subroutines for structured matrix eigenvalue problems using 2x2 unitary matrices) for efficiently solving structured matrix eigenvalue problems using unitary core transformations
 + [Expokit.jl](https://github.com/acroy/Expokit.jl) :: A package that provides Julia implementations of some routines contained in EXPOKIT.
 + [FastGaussQuadrature.jl](https://github.com/ajt60gaibb/FastGaussQuadrature.jl) :: A Julia package to compute n-point Gauss quadrature nodes and weights to 16-digit accuracy and in O(n) time.
    + Fork by [dlfivefifty](https://github.com/dlfivefifty/FastGaussQuadrature.jl) :: Gauss quadrature nodes and weights in Julia.